roytang/blog/content/post/2008/10/playing-with-generic-views-and-urls.md

 ---
-categories: []
 date: 2008-10-20 13:44:00
+source: royondjango
+syndicated:
+- type: blogger
+  url: https://royondjango.blogspot.com/2008/10/when-redirecting-how-can-i-make.html
 tags:
 - royondjango
+- python
-- Software Development
+- software development
 title: Playing with Generic Views and URLs
 type: post
 url: /2008/10/playing-with-generic-views-and-urls/
-source: royondjango
-syndicated:
-- type: blogger
-  url: https://royondjango.blogspot.com/2008/10/when-redirecting-how-can-i-make.html
 ---

 "when redirecting, how can I make the redirect URL decoupled from the urls.py of the parent app?"